ooade/react-click-away-listener/README.md

 </ClickAwayListener>
 ```

-Or if you only have text nodes, you can simply wrap them in a [React Fragment](https://reactjs.org/docs/fragments.html) like so:
+Or if you only have text nodes, you can also wrap them in a [React Fragment](https://reactjs.org/docs/fragments.html) like so:

 ```jsx
 // Assume the `handleClickAway` function is defined.